sbd-community/handbook/docs/implementation/build-phase/unique-device-identity.md

 For this reason, a shared-secret model is considered a major security anti-pattern and would likely fail a regulatory assessment for any non-trivial product.
 It violates the core "secure-by-design" principle.
 Your threat model would have to robustly justify why a compromise of one device would not impact any other, a justification that is virtually impossible to make with a shared secret.

 Establishing a unique, hardware-backed identity is the only practical way to ensure one compromised device does not compromise the entire system.

-### 1.3.
-What is a Unique Device Identity?

-A unique device identity is a cryptographic credential that proves a device is genuine.
-A mature security model distinguishes between two types of identity.

 ## 2. Core Concepts: Root vs. Operational Identity